The Pulse of K-Entertainment

 #BLACKPINK#K-Pop#Jennie#TIME100#TIME Magazine

 Jennie has been named to TIME's 2026 TIME100 list in the Artists category, a mainstream prestige marker that pushes her story beyond the usual K-pop success frame and deeper into full-spectrum global celebrity.
 TIME published the annual list on April 15 local time, and Jennie's dedicated entry included a guest tribute, according to TIME's official feature.
 That matters because this is not a fan-voted trophy or a niche industry ranking.
 It is one of the few Western legacy-media lists that still carries instant cultural shorthand across music, fashion, film, and business.
-For BLACKPINK's most style-defining member, the honor feels like a clean summary of where her career sits right now: no longer just a K-pop star with crossover potential, but a global figure whose influence reads clearly even outside the fandom bubble.
+For BLACKPINK's most style-defining member, the honor feels like a clean summary of where her career sits right now: no longer just a K-pop star with crossover potential, but a global figure whose influence reads clearly even outside the fandom bubble, across fashion, music, and mainstream celebrity media.

 The selection also lands at a moment when Jennie's solo infrastructure looks stronger than ever.
-She has already proved she can carry attention as the founder of ODD ATELIER while still remaining central to YG Entertainment's BLACKPINK machine, and TIME100 gives that dual-track career another layer of legitimacy.
-As reported by Soompi, Jennie was one of 100 figures chosen for this year's list and was placed specifically in the Artists category alongside major global names.
+She has already proved she can carry attention as the founder of ODD ATELIER while still remaining central to YG Entertainment's BLACKPINK machine, and recent HITKULTR coverage of Jennie's Ray-Ban ambassador deal showed how naturally that influence now travels between fashion and pop culture.
+TIME100 gives that dual-track career another layer of legitimacy.
+According to TIME's 2026 TIME100 package, Jennie was one of 100 figures selected this year and was placed in the Artists category alongside major global names.
 We have seen plenty of K-pop milestones get treated like isolated fandom wins, but this one hits differently because the framing is broader.
 It speaks to brand power, visibility, and cultural reach.
 That is exactly why the recognition will resonate with casual readers who may not know every chart stat, but do understand what TIME100 signals in the global celebrity economy.

 Jennie at a fashion event in a black outfit and layered gold accessories